 Leveraging a 3rd Party SMTP Service?

-Optional: If you require a VPN (virtual private network to ensure a secure connection to your SMTP relay server or external systems, please review Setting Up a VPN for SAP Commerce Cloud.
+Optional: If you require a VPN (virtual private network) to ensure a secure connection to your SMTP relay server or external systems, please review Virtual Private Network (VPN) help page.

 Decide on the most suitable approach to email integration.

 Email server details should be available before the migration starts.